A look at the latest in local food, dining and drinking news

 The new bakery off Broadway, run by pie maker Kira O’Donnell Babich, is more than triple the size of her original 1,000-square-foot spot at the corner of 12th and F streets, which she opened in in 2007 and closed just one year later to spend more time with her two children.
 When Sactown spoke with O’Donnell Babich in 2016, she had her sights set on a new space in the Mansion Flats neighborhood, but the baker says that location didn’t pan out.
 Then, in late 2016, she and her husband/business partner Fred Babich found their perfect spot near 24th Street and Broadway—they fell in love with its abundance of space and easy access along the Broadway Corridor—and the pieces quickly fell into place.

-Like its previous incarnation, the new desserterie—which is slated to host a soft opening at the end of February followed by a grand opening in early March—will boast a menu of 10 to 12 made-from-scratch baked goods (including tarts, cakes, galettes and, yes, pies) that rotate each week and feature O'Donnell Babich's signature buttery crust and farm-fresh ingredients from local purveyors, including Twin Peaks Orchards, Full Belly Farm and Good Humus Produce.
+Like its previous incarnation, the new desserterie—which is slated to open in March—will boast a menu of 10 to 12 made-from-scratch baked goods (including tarts, cakes, galettes and, yes, pies) that rotate each week and feature O'Donnell Babich's signature buttery crust and farm-fresh ingredients from local purveyors, including Twin Peaks Orchards, Full Belly Farm and Good Humus Produce.

 “We have amazing customers, people who are still buying pies from us that bought from us 10 years ago, and they really care about small farms and want to see them succeed,” says O’Donnell Babich, who has been accommodating special orders from customers while preparing to launch her shop.